 It is just plain and simple.
 We won't break the law.
 For anything or anyone.
-This also means anything that is copied on the self service machines are required to follow and respect the law.
-If you have something that holds a copyright on it, we will decline to copy the project and decline the use of the self service machines.
+If you have something that holds a copyright on it, we will decline to copy the project.
 You must provide copyright release from the original creator or publisher.
-This is possible to do, by simply writing a letter to the author with your intent, and they will respond either with a royality fee request, or wiht blessings.
-You will be required to provide us a copy with permissions (along with proof of payment) and this will be kept on file.
+This is possible to do by simply writing a letter to the author with your intent, and they will respond either with a royalty fee request or with blessings.
+You will be required to provide us a copy with permissions (along with proof of payment), and this will be kept on file.

 In the United States and most other countries, a work is automatically protected as soon as it is created.
 It is not required that you register your work or even provide a notice.
 So why “waste” your time and money registering for something you already have?
 There are some very compelling reasons…

 A notice is a simple and free way to post notification that your work is under copyright protection.
-In a lawsuit Litigation this notice will keep an infringer from claiming “innocent infringement’.
-Innocent infringement simple means the infringer had no reason to believe their acts constituted infringement.
+In a lawsuit litigation this notice will keep an infringer from claiming “innocent infringement.”
+Innocent infringement simply means the infringer had no reason to believe their acts constituted infringement.
 Whether you register or not, this notice should be on all of your published work.

 A proper notice consists of three things:

-(We suggest filling in the application on line, it is faster and cheapier, Around $35 and takes only 9 months)
+(We suggest filling in the application online, it is faster and cheaper, around $35, and takes only nine months.)

-Downlad form “TX” from the Library of Congress website at
+Download form “TX” from the Library of Congress website at: